Malindi Beaches and places to swim

 Beyond the coral rocks are where begins the Silver Sands Beach.
 This area spans 3 kilometers and comes to an end at the farthest coral rock.

 Last but not least is the Marine Park beach, which is 1.5 kilometers long.
-Radio tower on top a massive rock marks the end of this beach.
+A radio tower on top of a massive rock marks the end of this beach.

 AN INSIGHT INTO MALINDI BEACHES

 A vacation in Malindi will definitely be incomplete if you do not visit at least one of the many amazing beaches in this coastal town of Kenya.
 Beaches are good places to cool off and bond with your friends and family during your vacations.
 If you have kids with you, be sure that a day spent at the beach with them will never go to waste because they will certainly enjoy it!
 Malindi, apart from being a good holiday destination offering world-class accommodations and beautiful sceneries, is also home to probably the best beaches you’ll ever visit.

 This is the most popular beach in Malindi and is famous because, at low tide, you can walk to the coral reefs and marvel at its different sea creatures without a struggle.
 At Silversands Beach, you can fully experience the Kenyan lifestyle as it is popular among the locals here, so many of them spend time at this beach in the afternoons and during the weekends.

 Due to its long stretch of fine sand (about 3km), Silversands beach is great for long walks of adventure while exploring different sea creatures.
 However, you should be careful to get back to the shores in time before the high tide.
 It is even recommended that you hire a beach boy during your walks to the reef as they know where exactly to find these creatures and how to avoid the dangerous ones like sea urchins.
 The locals here also know when it is time to head back to the shores.